dunglas/mercure/README.md

 If not, an HTTP server will be started (**not secure**).

 ## FAQ

+### How to Use Mercure with GraphQL?

+Because they are delivery agnostic, Mercure plays particulary well with [GraphQL's subscriptions](https://facebook.github.io/graphql/draft/#sec-Subscription).

+In response to the subscription query, the GraphQL server may return a corresponding topic URL.
+The client can then subscribe to the Mercure's event stream corresponding to this subscription by creating a new `EventSource` with an URL like `https://hub.example.com?topic=https://example.com/subscriptions/<subscription-id>` as parameter.

+Updates for the given subscription can then be sent from the GraphQL server to the clients through the Mercure hub (in the `data` property of the server-sent event).

+To unsubscribe, the client just calls `EventSource.close()`.

 ### What's the Difference Between Mercure and WebSocket?